iltar/blog-articles/published/what-are-bundles-in-symfony.md

   schema.

 At the moment a bundle in your application is more of a convenience.
-It provides a few easy tricks to reduce the amount of knowledge to get a project starts:
+It provides a few easy tricks to reduce the amount of knowledge to get a project started:
  - Entity registration
  - Command registration
  - What ever other bundles automatically register